 Whether for different channels or multiple Instagram accounts, IM+ is a perfect tool for business communication.
 If you want to learn more about how to reap benefits from Instagram for Business, check out this guide.

 IM+ works if you need to check DMs on Instagram, but it’s pretty much limited to messaging.
-Flume is a whole different story.
-The app fits perfectly into your Mac’s interface and does all the magic your mobile Instagram app can do.
-Maybe a bit more exquisitely.
+Uplet is a whole different story.
+A full-featured Instagram app for Mac, it fills the gaps by bringing the native features of a mobile Instagram app to macOS.
+Fair to say, it even makes many things easier.

-Once you’ve mastered Instagram DM on Mac, dive deeper into Flume — it has many beautiful assets you can benefit from:
+Once you’ve mastered Instagram DM on Mac, dive deeper into Uplet — it has many beautiful assets you can benefit from:

-- Upload photos from your Mac’s desktop.
-The second most wanted feature across all Instagram apps is photo upload.
-Flume enables you to take any content stored on your Mac to Instagram.
-What’s more, the app supports all editing options that are present on mobile, so you can enjoy a native Instagram posting journey.
+Upload photos from your Mac’s desktop.
+The most wanted feature across all Instagram apps is photo upload.
+Uplet enables you to bulk upload any content stored on your Mac to Instagram using drag and drop.

-- Toggle between accounts.
-Just as with IM+, you can use Flume for managing both your personal and business accounts — without any limitations.
+Toggle between accounts.
+Just as with IM+, you can use Uplet for managing both your personal and business accounts — without any limitations.
+The best thing is you don’t even have to sign in and out if you use multiple accounts — there’s an easy toggle for that.

 Tweaking Instagram on a Mac

 Without using any third-party software on Mac, your Instagram life is pretty much limited to viewing photos, liking, and commenting.
 But it’s not carved in stone, though.
-You can make Instagram think you’re accessing the platform from your mobile phone and thus get access to some of the features unavailable on a Mac.
+You can make Instagram think you’re accessing the platform from your mobile phone and thus get access to some of the features like Instagram DMs and photo upload.

 - Open Safari Preferences > Advanced.